Brian Karscig: Career

-Karscig is now working as a record producer/performer.
+Karscig is now working as a record producer/performer and is the co-founder of PlusMusic.ai.
 In addition to additional production on Louis XIV's "Slick Dogs and Ponies," Karscig recently completed production with artists Anya Marina's Slow and Steady Seduction Phase II, The Silent Comedy, Transfer, Les Gars, Maren Parusel, Apes of Wrath, and just recently completed production of Republic of Letters "Painted Hour" CD, and Subsurfer's "We Are Stars" LP.
 Karscig can also be heard singing on the two tracks "Sams Town" and "My List" on The Killers 2007 LP release Sam's Town.

 In 2009, after LXIV taking a hiatus, Karscig started a new band called The Nervous Wreckords.
 The Nervous Wreckords toured the US supporting The Killers on their 2010 "Day and Age" Tour, as well as Brandon Flowers solo tour for "Flamingo".
 In 2012 after sharing the stage with Cee-Lo Green for his Grammy warm up show, they embarked on a tour of the Caribbean with alt/rock act Weezer and other supporting acts Wavves, Free Energy, Yuck, and Antlers.
 THE NERVOUS WRECKORDS have recently appeared in Season 8 of Showtime's series Weeds with their song "Classy Girls", which also appears on the "Weeds: An Eight of the Greatest" music soundtrack.
 The Nervous Wreckords plan on touring in release of their new record "Let them All Talk" which features the single of the same name, and the video is currently being showcased on MTV.com VH1.com and CMT.com.

 2013 also saw Karscig reuniting with LOUIS XIV for their "Return of the King" arena tour through Europe, Latin America, and Mexico supporting The Killers.